You would like toto electric?

 What are solar roof tiles and how do they work?

-A solar tile, also known as a photovoltaic tile, is an innovative roofing element that combines the functions of a conventional tile with those of a solar panel. functions of a conventional tile with those of a solar panel.
-Unlike traditional solar panels, which are installed on top of the roof, solar tiles are integrated directly into the roof structureoffering a more aesthetic and discreet solution.
-In fact, they are designed to perfectly reproduce the appearance of the latter, while being protected by a top layer of tempered glass. protected by a top layer of tempered glass tempered glass.
+A solar roof tile, also known as a photovoltaic roof tile, is an innovative roofing element that combines the benefits of the sun's energy. functions of a conventional tile with those of a solar panel.
+Unlike traditional solar panels, which are installed on top of the roof, solar tiles are integrated directly into the roof structureThey offer a more aesthetic and discreet solution.
+In fact, they are designed to perfectly reproduce the appearance of the latter while being protected by a tempered glass top layer silicon protection.

-In addition, the solar tiles are interconnected via waterproof connectors.
+What's more, solar roof tiles are interconnected via sealed connectors.

-But that's not all: in addition to fulfilling its roofing role to guarantee thewatertightness of your roofa solar tile :
+But that's not all: as well as fulfilling its role of providing cover for thewaterproofing your roofa solar tile:

-• and converts it into electricity using photovoltaic cells.
+- and converts it into electricity thanks to photovoltaic cells.

-In concrete terms, when the sun's photons strike the cells, they stimulate the electrons in the silicon, generating an electric current. electric current.
+In concrete terms, when photons from the sun strike the cells, they stimulate the electrons in the silicon, generating a electric current.
 This current can then be used to power electrical appliances in the home/business or stored in batteries for later use.

 The different types of solar roof tiles

-Solar roof tiles come in a variety of types, each offering specific advantages to meet the diverse needs of homeowners.
+Solar roof tiles come in several types, each offering specific advantages to meet the diverse needs of homeowners.
 Among the options available, each is distinguished by its design, energy performance and level of integration into the roof.

-The classic solar roof tile is the one aesthetically closest to a traditional roof tile..
-It is available in several formats (flat, corrugated, slate) and colors to suit most roofs.
+The classic solar tile is the one that is the closest aesthetically to a traditional roof tile.
+It is available in several formats (flat, corrugated, slate) and colours to fit most roofs.

-Its similar in appearance to traditional tiles allows for visual integration on your roof.
-It is also available in different formats and adapt more easily to complex roofs than large solar tiles..
+Sound similar appearance to traditional tiles allows good visual integration on your roof.
+It is also available in different formats and adapts more easily to complex roofs than wide solar tiles.

-But that's not all: it's generally less expensive than the large solar tile because of its smaller size and less complexity.
+But that's not all: it is generally less expensive than wide solar tiles because it is smaller and less complex.

-Nevertheless, their surface area is smaller than that of wide tilesthey may have a slightly lower energy yield.
+Nevertheless, their as the solar collection surface is smaller than that of wide tilesHowever, they may be slightly less energy-efficient.

 The large solar tile